ElisabethFox/Flower-tic-tac-toe/README.md

 # Flower-tic-tac-toe
 💜 Tic-tac-toe browser game for girls.
-Lets't play with your bestie! 💜
+[Let's play](https://elisabethfox.github.io/Flower-tic-tac-toe/ 'Press to play the game') with your bestie! 💜